Jbachtiger/ci-pp1-jbs-digital-consultancy/README.md

 - [GoogleDev Tools](https://developer.chrome.com/docs/devtools/) - was used to help investigate issues with code and visually see what code was related to which area on the page.
 - [Techsini](http://techsini.com/multi-mockup/index.php) - was used to generate multi-device website mockups.
 [ColorSpace](https://mycolor.space/?hex=%23C8E6C9&sub=1) - used to generate colour pallets for use on website.
+- [a11y](https://color.a11y.com/) - used to check website colour contrast and accessibility.
+- [WebAIM](https://webaim.org/resources/contrastchecker/) - used to check foreground and background contrast.

 ## Testing